benchuk/performance_tests/readfile/readme.md

-# READ FILE TEST 1
+# Load file to memory test 1

 This test load data from disk to mem with out doing nothing to the string while measuring